buildpacks/samples/buildpacks/README.md

 # Sample Buildpacks

-Sample of buildpacks.
 Buildpacks turn your source code into container images.
 Follow the `README.md` docs within each buildpack to learn more.

 ### Additional Resources